Being Your Own Bank – UNRAVELED…

 Instead, we should be focusing on the transferring of your wealth to others, like: interest charges, taxation, inflation, and other associated costs and fees.

-Just like in our financial lives, if you can determine where you are being ineffective with money you are already spending unknowingly and unnecessarily elsewhere, you can redirect those payments to an entity that you own and control.
+In our financial lives, if you can determine where you are being ineffective with money you are already spending unknowingly and unnecessarily elsewhere, you can redirect those payments back to an entity that you own and control.

 Nelson Nash, founder of the Infinite Banking Concept and author of Becoming Your Own Banker coined the term: